-Egypt experienced a progressive economic growth during the 2010s, supported by economic reforms to stabilise the macroeconomic stability to curb the declining revenues, a ballooning deficit, a devaluating currency, and downturned capital inflows.
+Egypt experienced a progressive economic growth during the 2010s.
+Economic reforms stabilised the macroeconomic stability to curb the declining revenues, a ballooning deficit, a devaluating currency, and downturned capital inflows.
 In 2020, the development was slowed down as an impact of the global coronavirus (Covid-19) pandemic.
 The country was not hit as hard as the neighbouring Northern Africa countries and saved by ongoing massive infrastructure development programmes.
 High inflation in consumer prices stymied the latest wage hike to state servants in 2019 and hollowing workers' income purchasing power.
 Wage gender gaps persisted in the private sector.